sectrean/di-kit/README.md

 - Use `di.Lazy[Service any]` to inject a lazily-resolvable service.
 	Can be used to avoid creation if service is never needed.
 Or to get around dependency cycles in a simpler way than injecting `di.Scope`.
-- Add `dicontext.WithoutScope(context.Context)` to remove/hide a scope from child contexts.
-- Track child scopes to make sure all child scopes have been closed.
-	What do we do in this case?
-Close the child container(s)?
-Return an error?
 - Allow retrying `Resolve` if an error was returned.
 Normally the first error would be cached for singleton or scoped dependencies.
 Subsequent attempts to resolve the service will return the error.
-However, there may be some cases where you would want to be able to retry the constructor function.
+However, if there is a transient error, you may want to retry the constructor function.
+One could also argue that you should avoid calls from constructor functions that can result in transient errors.
-- Implement additional Container options:
-	- Validate services: make sure all types are resolvable, with no cycles.
-		(Will need to exclude scoped services in the root container since they may have dependencies registered in child scopes.)
 - Automatically call `Shutdown` methods to close services.
 - Enable error stacktraces optionally.
-- Logging with `slog`.